beavis28/tradestation-client/README.md

   * List account orders
   * List account positions
 * Account transactions API
-  * Compatible with new 2FA requirements - 21/09/20
+  * Compatible with new 2FA requirements - September 2020
   * Automated scraping of each account's transactions for a given date

 ---